 And celebrating Valentine’s day on a budget can also be a good choice.

 I’ve read a funny frugal ode on Valentine’s day and it says ” Roses are red, violets are blue, retailers want a lot of money from you.”
 LOL.

 True!
 It’s this time where people go lavish in fancy, candlelight dinners with wine and splurge a larger-than-life bouquet of flowers to show their affection for a loved one.
 But for someone else’s empty pocket sake, a grandiose Valentine’s date can be put off till next year.

-You don’t need to play the Grinch on Valentine’s day this year!
-Here are some romantic ideas you can do on how to spend Valentine’s Day on a budget.
+You don’t need to play the Grinch on Valentine’s Day this year!
+Here are some romantic ideas for Valentine’s Day on a budget.

 1. Go for a movie night.